The Migratory Bird Flyways of the Americas initiative will begin implementation in January 2025.

 4. Incorporation of bird-friendly architecture and design at CAF headquarters in Panama City;

-5. Knowledge sharing on best practices at the Iona Fraser River Wastewater Treatment Plant on Iona Island, British Columbia.
+5. Knowledge exchange on Iona Island, British Columbia, on best practices at the Iona Fraser River Wastewater Treatment Plant.

-To advise and guide project structurers in designing and implementing proposals that combine conservation and sustainable development, AFI also presented four guides, understood as practical and strategic tools.
+In order to advise and guide project structurers in the design and implementation of proposals that combine conservation and sustainable development, AFI also presented four guides, understood as practical and strategic tools. four guides, understood as practical and strategic tools

 - Guide 1